gcn12/shopping-cart/README.md

 ## State
 - `shoppingList` is an array of objects, with each object storing the item name and a unique ID.
 The ID is required to differentiate between items with the same name.
+- `searchQuery` is a string representing the user's search.
+It is later used in the API request to fetch shopping items.
 - `checkedItemIDs` keeps track of the IDs of items the user has checked off their list.
 - `isShowDropdown` determines if the dropdown should be displayed.
 The dropdown opens when the user focuses on the input and there are items in the `searchResults` array.
 The dropdown closes when the user clicks on an element outside of the dropdown. `isShowDropdown` is necessary to prevent the dropdown from automatically closing when a user adds an item to their list.
 - `searchResults` stores a list of items returned from the search request.
 An `isAdded` boolean is stored alongside the item name, which is used to confirm that an item has been added to their list.